richthornton/gameSeries/mazeRunner/README.md

 - maze and directions are given as arguments
 - Return the array position of the start - find by index '2'

+- Go through the direction array
+- If the instruction = N, add one to the Y position of the starting point
+- Check what this element is:
+  if it's 0, you can keep going / return lost if it's 1, return "dead" if it's 3, return "finish"

+PICK UP PONT \_ just found where the start point is CHANGE IR